esovetkin/biketour/README.md

    have a powermeter and have no idea how rider power changes along the journey).

- + total mass of the rider in kg
+ + total mass of the rider in kg.

  + wind speed and wind bearing.
 The wind speed and direction is used to compute power needed to overcome the aerodynamic force.

    Here is used a simple model, assuming a fixed drag coefficient.
-In reality, the drag coefficient should depend on wind direction.
+In reality, the drag coefficient should depend on the wind direction.
 There are plans to extend the model that takes it into account.